Skip to Content

 Keep the list narrow enough to be defensible, but broad enough for real validation.
 If a validation command uses npm, pnpm, uv, make, or another tool, that tool must be present in JCA_WORKER_ALLOWED_COMMANDS and available inside the worker container.

-Use review controls to reduce weak AI output before a human reviewer spends time.
+Use Quality Agent controls to reduce weak AI output before a human reviewer spends time.

 Recommended controls: